2024-25 Public Lectures Series

 To join in-person: Saint Mary's University, SMU Atrium 305

 A free public lecture is held at 7:30 p.m. on the first Monday of every month, starting from October through to May.
-Unless otherwise specified, the lectures are held in Atrium 305 at Saint Mary's University Campus, Halifax, Nova Scotia.
-The NSIS Council meets shortly before each public lecture, at 6:00 p.m.
+The lectures are held at locations specified in the announcements for each talk.